CatChenal/CatChenal.github.io/_posts/2018-11-28-From_API_design_to_Richard_Hamming.md

 *  [Understanding versioning](https://cloud.google.com/blog/products/gcp/api-design-which-version-of-versioning-is-right-for-you)

+These are great references about API design AND they are very well written!
-I am sure I'll have to revisit these resources when I'm ready to implement an API, along with [this excellent other one](https://blog.philipphauer.de/restful-api-design-best-practices/), but the point of this post is that sometimes,  one's curiosity can be rewarded beyond one's expectations.
+I am sure I'll revisit them at some point, along with [this excellent other one](https://blog.philipphauer.de/restful-api-design-best-practices/), but the point of this post is that sometimes,  one's curiosity can be rewarded beyond one's expectations.

 Here is what I mean: